+If you want to get in shape, you should establish healthy eating habits and a regular exercise schedule.
+Are you looking to play an instrument?
+Take lessons and start a routine of practicing regularly.
 The road to success is paved with positive behaviors and lifestyle choices.
 Retirement is no different.
-Following are five habits that soon-to-be retirees should consider to help make their golden years as fruitful and rewarding as possible.
+Following are six habits that soon-to-be retirees should consider to help make their golden years as fruitful and rewarding as possible.

-Foster Meaningful Relationships.
-Social interaction is a critical element to achieving happiness.
-Successful retirees have cultivated a network of friends who share their interest, family members who they can rely on, and professional advisors who can help guide them through life’s changes.
+Social interaction is a critical element in achieving happiness.
+Successful retirees have cultivated a network of friends who share their interests, family members they can rely on, and professional advisors who can help guide them through life’s changes.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email email@example.com.
+About the Author: Lee F. Hediger is a co-founding director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or firstname.lastname@example.org.

-Lee F. Hediger is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Lee F. Hediger is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.